marbl/MetagenomeScope/README.md

 pip install git+https://github.com/fedarko/MetagenomeScope-1.git@desk
 ```

-...
-Eventually we'll put this on bioconda or something.
+(...
+Eventually we'll put this on bioconda or something.)

 ## Usage

 Activate the mamba environment we just created and run:

 ```
-mgsc -i [path to your assembly graph]
+mgsc -g graph.gfa
 ```

+... where `graph.gfa` is a path to the assembly graph you want to visualize
+(see information below on supported graph filetypes).

-This will start a server using Dash.
-Navigate to `localhost:8050` in
+This will start a server using Dash that you can use to analyze the graph.
-a web browser to access the visualization.
+Navigate to `localhost:8050` in a web browser to access the visualization.

-## Supported filetypes
+## Supported assembly graph filetypes

 <!-- TODO: I haven't tested miniasm, hifiasm(-meta), and MEGAHIT output graphs here;
 should do that to verify that their graphs work ok -->